 This course will prepare the student to understand and apply aerodynamic concepts, such as incompressible flow airfoil theory and wing theory, to enhance safe execution of more complex flight conditions and parameters.
 Topics discussed will center on calculation of stall speed, drag and basic performance criteria, configuration changes, high and low speed conditions, special flight conditions, and an introduction to compressible flow.

-The student is required to create a thread in response to the provided prompt for each forum.
+The student is required to create a thread in response to the provided prompt.
 Each thread must be 250–300 words in length and demonstrate course-related knowledge.
 The student is required to reply to 2 other classmates’ threads.
 Each reply must be 150–200 words in length.
 The textbook must be the primary resource.
+(CLO: E)

-The student will write five 300-word essays, each in response to questions presented by the instructor.
+The student will write five 300-350-word essays, each in response to questions presented by the instructor.
 The student must use his/her textbook and assigned readings from each module as references; no other resources are required.
-Each essay will be submitted in a Word document and include citations and a reference page with current APA formatting.
+Each essay will be submitted as an MS Word document and include citations and a reference page with current APA formatting.
 (CLO: A, B, C)

-For the Research Paper: Final Submission Assignment, the student will submit a 4–6-page research paper on the unique aerodynamic characteristics of his/her favorite aircraft.
+For the Research Paper: Final Submission Assignment, the student will submit a 1,000-1,500 word research paper on the unique aerodynamic characteristics of his/her favorite aircraft.
 The paper must adhere to current APA format.
-The 4–6-page length requirement does not include the title page, abstract, or bibliography.
-A minimum of 3 sources will be submitted in an Annotated Bibliography.
+The length requirement does not include the title page or reference page.
+A minimum of 3 sources will be submitted in the Research Paper: Annotated Bibliography Assignment.
 An outline of the paper is also to be submitted in the Research Paper: Outline Assignment.
 Each each assignment will be submitted in a MS Word document (CLO: D)